yifanwang97/Explainable-fuzzy-integral/README.md

 |FI-CNN|89.93%|

 #### Please note:
 * I learned the foundational theory of the fuzzy integral through this video: https://www.youtube.com/watch?v=467iAANUTvw.
 The implementation of four algorithms (i.e., Shared SI, SI for each class, Shared ChI, and ChI for each class) is based on this video.
+If you’re not a researcher in the fuzzy community, I highly recommend checking out this video.
 I also have learned so much from https://github.com/scottgs/FuzzyFusion_DeepLearning_Tutorial and https://github.com/scottgs/fi_library.
 * ChI-QP is a copy from https://github.com/B-Mur/choquet-integral.
 * iCHIMP is a copy from https://github.com/aminb99/choquet-integral-NN.
 * In ChI-DE, the implementation of the evolutionary algorithm is based on Geatpy: https://github.com/geatpy-dev/geatpy.